-Status: finished (dissertation submitted, defended, and published online)
+Status: finished (dissertation submitted and defended, publication is planned)

 Research summary

 This study aims to explain the emergence of heightened Foreign Direct Investment (FDI) control through the establishment of investment screening mechanisms in Europe in the post 2015 period.
 This development presents a significant puzzle, given that Europe, as the world's largest FDI recipient, has greatly benefited from it.
 Moreover, this shift towards protectionism contradicts prevailing economic orthodoxies and business interests.
 Explaining this behavioral shift is central to the research.